jamesmcnamara/shades/README.md

 #### <a name="recipe-has"></a> What's `has`?
 Great question! [`has`](#has) is a very simple, but very useful, utility.

 `has` is a predicate factory function.
 It takes a pattern of keys and values and produces a predicate.
-The predicate takes a test value and returns `true` if the given test value has at least the equivalent keys and values the given pattern.
+The predicate takes a test value and returns `true` if the given test value has at least the equivalent keys and values of the pattern.
 Using the [store](#store) example from above:

 ```js
 > const [jack, elizabeth] = store.users